The following post is from Celestine of The Personal Excellence Blog: Are You Focusing on the Right Things?

 If you get a majority of 3s and below, it’s time to adjust your focus.
 Our time is precious, and if you are spending time on things that have average impact to no impact, you can’t expect to see huge improvements in the future.
 Here are 5 tips to focus on:

 1. Do what matters

 Your Quadrant 2 tasks matter.
 Quadrants 3-4 don’t.
-Working on your quadrant 2s is like planting a seed – you may not see the rewards immediately, but you know your efforts are paying off and you will get the fruits of the labor in time.
-On the other hand, there are no long-term benefits from doing quadrant 4 tasks every day like say, playing games on Facebook, channel surfing, etc. Do the things that matter.
+Working on your quadrant 2s is like planting a seed – you may not see the rewards immediately, but you know your efforts are paying off, and you will get the fruits of the labor in time.
+On the other hand, there are no long-term benefits from doing quadrant 4 tasks every day, like playing games on Facebook, channel surfing, etc. Do the things that matter.

 2. Cut off the unnecessary